JNOSQL/jnosql-book/README.md

 The Diana Project has as the goal just be the flat layer, in other words, just the communication layer to NoSQL database.
 This project is going to work as a database driver.
 Diana will have four APIs, one for each database type, and its TCK respective.
 The test compatibility kit affirms if a driver implements an API correctively.
 So an X database of key-value implements and run all tests correctively that means this X database has support to key-value Diana API.

-The main reason to Diana just works in communication layer are:

-* A developer doesn't want to learn a new API beyond JPA.
-* The abstraction layer makes sense as a JPA extension and not a new one.
-* Be a communication API is good enough to be a project.

 Furthermore Diana **will not**be:

 * A new API to replace JPA
-* A new API to abstraction layer
+* A new API to mapping layer
 * Just one API communication to solve all kind of NoSQL database
 * Be responsible for doing integrations with other technologies such as CDI, EJB, Bean Validation, Spring, etc.